 Students who do not meet the above requirements may be dropped from the requisite courses.

 Students who have registered for the requisite courses with the prerequisites currently in progress will be reviewed for satisfactory completion at the end of Fall and Spring Semesters and Summer Terms.
 If prerequisites are not completed satisfactorily, the requisite registered courses will be deleted from their schedules.
-Students will be notified of this deletion through their myUTSAmail electronic mail accounts (or the preferred e-mail account they designated in ASAP).
+Students will be notified of this deletion through their myUTSAmail electronic mail accounts.

 Some courses require that a prerequisite for the course be completed with a grade of “C-" or better.
 A prerequisite for such a course completed with a grade of “CR”, Credit, is deemed to have met the prerequisite requirement for the course.